Notations from the very fringe of the human experience

 James Strauss, Writer and Author

-I was thrust into a “leadership” postion for 30 days, September, 1969 during the Vietnam War.
+I was thrust into a “leadership” position in 1969, which I’m detailing in my latest book 30 days Has September, during the Vietnam War.
 As a fresh 2nd Lieutenant in the United States Marine Corps I quickly learned survival.
-While healing from wounds I realized my calling would be to share grounded concepts, through the writing and publishing, to think and discuss what life itself is all about.
+While healing from wounds I realized my calling would be to share grounded concepts, through the writing and publishing, to think and discuss what life itself is all about.”

 The following articles are about arrival.
 The arrival and satisfaction of a blissful state from which one can intelligently reflect and then positively direct one’s life.

 The Meaning and Substance of Life is all around us and ever changing, depending upon the perspective of others.
 I write about the meaning of self, and self-application to our lives.